nikunjness/nikunjness.github.io/_posts/2015-04-07-fossasia-2015-experience-unveiled.markdown

 ###Never build a login again : The art of using social Auth using Django - Nikunj Thakkar

-As I couldn't wait much to share my experience, I have already written a [blog post](http://nikunjthakkar.com/thoughts/2015/03/23/fossasia-2015-three-days-smart-city.html) which has my presentation and video link.
+As I could not wait to share my experience, I have already written a [blog post](http://nikunjthakkar.com/thoughts/2015/03/23/fossasia-2015-three-days-smart-city.html) about it.
+It includes my presentation and video link.

 ###Prototype for Production - Dhruv Gohil

 Working with a team member who has same mindset towards "FOSS" as yours is an amazing experience.
 Fortunately I got that opportunity at the beginning of my career.
 In the time-span of mere three months, Dhruv along with three interns tried to build a production ready product/service.
 The results were amazing and all this because of awesome opensource tools available out there.
 In his talk he is sharing his experience for the same.
-I must insist you to go through his presentation if you haven't attended his talk.
+I insist that you to go through his presentation if you did not get a chance to attended his talk.
 <center>
 <iframe src="https://docs.google.com/presentation/d/1pHC0ZLR-l5davYNQ03-m0cQa6fhXVhJZWciuXBJJqsA/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 </center>